Margaretmcrawf/ExercisesInC/reading_questions/thinkos.md

 c) Reading from a freed chunk.

+The chunk might have been reallocated, so you could read that chunk instead.

 d) Writing to a freed chunk.

+The chunk might have been reallocated, so when you write to it you overwrite the other information that had been put there.

 e) Failing to free a chunk that is no longer needed.